-According to Clutch.co research, 42% of small businesses have a mobile app and 30% plan to develop a mobile app in the future.
-Mobile app development offers valuable opportunities for a business: going digital and competitive, showing the presence on the market, attracting more customers and so on.
+According to PRNewswire, 34% of small businesses have a mobile app, and 42% plan to develop a mobile app in the future.
+Mobile app development offers valuable opportunities for a business: going digital and competitive, showing a presence on the market, attracting more customers, and so on.
 Choosing a mobile app development approach turns out to be challenging.
 If you are a business in need of building Android and iOS apps, what approach – native or cross-platform application development – should you choose and why?

-A survey on mobile operating systems’ by Statista says that Android is a leading mobile OS holding 74.6% of the market share, while iOS takes 24.82%.
-The most popular cross-platform mobile frameworks used by developers across the world in 2020 are React Native and Flutter.
+A survey on mobile operating systems in 2021 by Statista says that Android is a leading mobile OS holding 70% of the market share, while iOS takes 25%.
+The most popular cross-platform mobile frameworks used by developers across the world in 2021 were Flutter and, only then, React Native.

-- Cross-platform apps have better time to market capabilities
+- Cross-platform apps have a better time to market capabilities

 - Cross-platform apps are usually cheaper to develop because of hiring one developer instead of two engineers – one for iOS, one for Android